 Data Collection Notes

-ORGANIZATION OF FIELDWORK: Data were collected by trained NBS enumerators who individually made phone calls from their respective homes.
-Since the country was on a lockdown during the preparation and data collection exercise, interviewers were not allowed to be in the office.
+ORGANIZATION OF FIELDWORK: Data were collected by trained NBS interviewers who individually made phone calls from their respective homes.
+Since the country was on lockdown during the preparation and data collection exercise for the baseline round, interviewers were not allowed to be in the office.
 Therefore, all interviews were conducted from interviewers’ homes.
+Although the lockdown restrictions were partially lifted following the baseline, interviewers will continue to conduct interviews from home in subsequent rounds until it is deemed safe for them to return to the office.
 In addition, all other correspondence to the interviewers were made through WhatsApp, phone and emails.

-PRE-LOADED INFORMATION: Basic information on every household was pre-loaded in the CATI assignments for each enumerator.
-The information was pre-loaded to (1) assist enumerators in calling and identifying the household and (2) ensure that each pre-loaded person is properly addressed and easily matched to the most recent face-to-face visits.
+PRE-LOADED INFORMATION: Basic information on every household was pre-loaded in the CATI assignments for each interviewer.
+The information was pre-loaded to (1) assist interviewers in calling and identifying the household and (2) ensure that each pre-loaded person is properly addressed and easily matched to the most recent interviews.
 Basic household information (location, household head name, phone number, etc.) was pre-loaded.
-The list of individuals from GHS-Panel Wave 4 post-harvest visit and their basic characteristics were uploaded.
-This helped maintain the panel of individuals and ensured the status of each individual in the Baseline survey.
+The list of individuals from the previous interview and their basic characteristics were uploaded.
+This helped maintain the panel of individuals and ensured the status of each individual in the subsequent round of the survey.

-RESPONDENTS: The COVID-19 NLPS had ONE RESPONDENT per household.
+RESPONDENTS: Each round of the Nigeria COVID-19 NLPS has ONE RESPONDENT per household.
 The respondent was the household head or a knowledgeable adult household member.
 The respondent must be a member of the household.
-Unlike many other household surveys, enumerators were not expected to seek out other household members to provide their own information.
+Unlike many other household surveys, interviewers were not expected to seek out other household members to provide their own information.
 The respondent may still consult with other household members as needed to respond to the questions, including to provide all the necessary information on each household member.

-DATA MONITORING AND EVALUATION: As an additional aid to ensuring good quality data, extensive monitoring was done.
-Three monitoring exercises were implemented during the data collection.
+DATA MONITORING AND EVALUATION: As an additional aid to ensuring good quality data, extensive monitoring was performed throughout the fieldwork for each round of the survey.
+Three monitoring exercises were implemented during data collection.
 First, Survey Solutions’ audio recording functionality was activated for 15 percent of the sample.
-However, due to personnel limitations, 10 percent of recorded interviews were audited by 3 trained monitors.
+These interview recordings were audited by 3 trained monitors, though not all recorded interviewers were able to be reviewed due to personnel constraints.
 On a daily basis, the monitors will listen to these recordings and fill in a structured questionnaire with their observations on interviewer performance.
 The feedback from these audio audits are then filtered to the respective interviewers.

 As a result of these quality checks, some of the interviewers were dropped from participating in the survey.
 There were also regular check-ins to address questions and issues the interviewers might have.